With a wireless subwoofer and Bluetooth capability, this Yamaha soundbar connects with the TV for an immersive audio-visual experience.

 Its remote control could be more user-friendly.

 Especially affordable.
 Compact design.
 Deep bass.
 Engaging virtual surround sound.
-Features 4 sound modes for gaming, movies, etc. Easy to wall-mount.
+Features four sound modes for gaming, movies, etc. Easy to mount.
 Simple setup.

 No voice control feature.